CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

            ![](../Images/justintime1.png)

 5. Select **asclab-win** and then click on the **Enable JIT on 1 VM** button.
-    > If you have followed above instructions to enable **Just-in-time VM access**, you can skip the Steps 5-8 and continue from Step9.
+    > If you have followed the above instructions to enable **Just-in-time VM access**, you can skip Steps 5-8 and continue from Step 9.

     ![Enable JIT on Windows VM](../Images/m8ex1.step5.png)